ktor-doc-jp/ktor-doc-jp/pages/quickstart/application.md

 Ktor allows applications to run within an Application Server compatible with Servlets such as Tomcat, or as an embedded application, using Jetty or Netty.

-In this tutorial you will learn how to self-host an application using Netty.
+In this tutorial, you will learn how to self-host an application using Netty.

 You can start by creating an `embeddedServer`, passing in the engine factory as the first argument, the port as the second argument and the actual application code as the fourth argument (third argument is the host which is 0.0.0.0 by default).

-The code below defines a single route that responds to the `GET` verb on the url `/` with the text `Hello, world!`
+The code below defines a single route that responds to the `GET` verb on the URL `/` with the text `Hello, world!`

 After defining the routes, you have to start the server by calling `server.start`,